GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_quality.md

 <figure>
     <img src="/_static/land_cover/1.degradation-urban_false_positives-level3.gif" alt="Degradation false positives artificial, Level 3">
-    <figcaption>a) Shows Portland (VIC) and the surrounding area, where an improvement in the artificial surface classification in Collection 3 (i.e., V2) can be observed in the town to the east, although false positives can also be seen on the sandy terrain in the western part of the displayed area.</figcaption>
+    <figcaption>a)The town of Portland, Victoria, located in the eastern part of the captured region, demonstrates improved artificial surface classification of urban areas in Collection 3.
+However, some sandy terrains to the southwest of the town are incorrectly classified as artificial surfaces.</figcaption>
 </figure>
 :::